NVIDIA-Omniverse-blueprints/synthetic-manipulation-motion-generation/README.md

        docker compose -f docker-compose.yml down

-### (optional) Change scenario parameters and generate new motion trajectories

-Follow the instructions in the Jupyter notebook to change values within the Isaac Lab scenario to generate new motion trajectories or update the simulation environment.

-## Create a prompt to generate a new world environment

-Lastly, inside of the Jupyter notebook, create a prompt to generate a new world environment for your simulation.
-This will use NVIDIA Cosmos to generate a new world environment video and display it inside of your notebook for viewing.
+6. Follow the instructions inside of the Jupyter Notebook

 # Licenses